slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Honesty is a very expensive gift, don't expect it from cheap people.' -- Warren Buffett*

+> *'The moment a magician says, «Now we begin» you’re already screwed!' -- Brian Brushwood*

 HOWEVER... deceiving is not lying.

 > *'Lying is like a nuclear bomb.
 The effects will be there for a long time to you to deal with.'*